-- It's our golden rule, always check the care label before washing.
-Here's why.
+- With linen, it is important to check the label to see at what temperature they advise to wash it at.
 Linen is a fabric that is often blended with other materials to make a garment, but linen blends may require different care to pure linens.
 For example, linen blends may wash better at slightly higher temperatures (not too hot though) whereas pure linen is best washed cold.

 How to wash linen clothes: machine vs hand

 If you're going to wash linen clothes in the machine, make sure to use a gentle cycle; some machines may even have a linen-specific cycle, which will have a low agitation level, and a low temperature.
-If your machine doesn't have a linen cycle, replicate these conditions with a gentle cycle and a 30-40 degree wash (although remember to check the care label of course).
+If your machine doesn't have a linen cycle, replicate these conditions with a gentle cycle and a 30-40 degree wash.

 Make sure to not overcrowd your washing machine - some people even go as far to advocate washing linens on half of your machine's capacity.
 To be as eco-friendly as possible, we recommend filling your machine amply, but indeed, make sure not to overcrowd.
 This is because an overcrowded machine may cause the linen to twist and pull out of shape, and over-agitation will damage your clothing.

-Similarly, make sure to machine wash linen clothes with other linen items - you don't want to be mixing your linens in with heavy weight items, like denim, lest the linen becomes agitated.
+Similarly, make sure to machine wash linen clothes with other linen items - you don't want to be mixing your linens in with heavy weight items, like denim, as this will agitate the linen more.

 Use a mild detergent to wash linen, as while the fabric may be durable, over-exposure to harsh chemicals will weaken the fibres over time.
 Our Basil & Mandarin Leaf Eco Liquid Detergent is gently formulated, has a light, fresh scent, but packs a punch against your laundry.